timgoellner/BoulderLang/README.md

 This is what the language supports so far.

 ### Integer Literal
-A sequence of decimal digits.
+A sequence of decimal digits up to 2^32-1.
 ```
 327
 ```